-The Gaming Activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance attached hereto as Appendix C, and the Gaming Activities may only continue as long as the Tribe maintains the ordinance.
-The Tribe shall provide written notice to the State that it has adopted the ordinance, along with a copy of the ordinance, before commencing the Gaming Activities authorized by this Compact.
+The Gaming Activities authorized by this Compact may only commence after the Tribe has adopted or enacted an ordinance identical to the Tribal Labor Relations Ordinance attached hereto as Appendix D, and the Gaming Activities may only continue as long as the Tribe maintains the ordinance.
+The Tribe shall provide written notice to the State that it has adopted or enacted the ordinance, along with a copy of the ordinance, before commencing the Gaming Activities authorized by this Compact.